 The Green Belt is a major constraint on development.
-The general presumption is that new development should not take place outside the settlement boundary.
-Similarly, the Cotswolds AONB is intended to constrain unchecked development as well as highlighting the quality of the landscape.
+Similarly, the Cotswolds AONB is intended to constrain unchecked development as well as highlighting the guality of the landscape.

 How the past has influenced the development of Bradford on Avon

 Unlike nearby towns, Bradford on Avon was never granted a charter as a market town.
 But it has been an industrial town for more than 750 years.
 This may help to explain why it has relatively few shops compared with towns of a similar size.
 Though less visible now, the town's industrial character was very apparent right through until the late 1980s; the sight of hundreds of rubber workers clocking off from "the Avon" at the end of the day was more reminiscent of a northern factory town than one on the edge of the Cotswolds.